Pagghiu/SaneCppLibraries/Documentation/Libraries/Socket.md

 Simple synchronous TCP client / server workflow is supported, but it would need better testing.

 # Description
+- SC::SocketDescriptor can create and destroy the OS level socket descriptor.
 - SC::SocketServer can SC::SocketServer::listen on a given port / address and SC::SocketServer::accept a new client socket.
 - SC::SocketClient can SC::SocketClient::connect, SC::SocketClient::write, SC::SocketClient::read and SC::SocketClient::readWithTimeout.
 - SC::SocketIPAddress allows creating an ip address native object from a SC::StringView and port.
 - SC::SocketDNS class allow resolving a StringView to an IP address.
 - SC::SocketNetworking initializes WinSock2 for current process.

+## SocketDescriptor

+@copydetails SC::SocketDescriptor

 ## SocketServer